Aliases for PLOD2 Gene

 GeneCards Summary for PLOD2 Gene

-PLOD2 (Procollagen-Lysine, 2-Oxoglutarate 5-Dioxygenase 2) is a Protein Coding gene.
-Diseases associated with PLOD2 include bruck syndrome and bruck syndrome 2.
-Among its related pathways are Degradation of the extracellular matrix and Collagen biosynthesis and modifying enzymes.
-GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is COLGALT1.
+PLOD2 (Procollagen-Lysine,2-Oxoglutarate 5-Dioxygenase 2) is a Protein Coding gene.
+Diseases associated with PLOD2 include Bruck Syndrome 2 and Bruck Syndrome.
+Among its related pathways are Degradation of the extracellular matrix and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+An important paralog of this gene is PLOD1.